cdev-framework/cdev-website/content/blogs/coldstarts.md

 {{<break>}}

 Perhaps the most infamous problem in the serverless compute space is: **The Cold Start**.
-It is a problem that arises from any horizontal scaling platform, but did not become a problem for developers until the serverless compute paradigm.
-Although unavoidable, it is possible to lower Cold Starts to an acceptable level on serverless compute platforms.
+It is a problem that arises from any horizontal scaling platform, but did not become a problem for developers until the Serverless compute paradigm.
+Although unavoidable, it is possible to lower Cold Starts to an acceptable level on Serverless compute platforms.

 Cdev has created new parsing technology that is aimed at helping developers manage their Cold Starts while maintaining a familiar development experience.

 {{<break>}}

 ### Horizontal Scaling
 For a lot of people the limits of computers are most noticed when a server hosting an application is overloaded from an increase in traffic that causes the site to crash.
-As a site grows in popularity, it eventually reaches a point that no single computer is big or fast enough to handle all the traffic, so the only way to handle all the traffic is to use multiple computers.
+As a site grows in popularity, it eventually reaches a point that no single computer is fast enough to handle all the traffic, so the only way to handle all the traffic is to use multiple computers.

 Horizontal scaling is when a copy of an application is run on multiple different computers, and another computer runs a load balancing program to split the traffic to the different application computers.
 As traffic increases, more servers can be added to handle the traffic, and inversely if traffic decreases, unneeded servers can be removed.